aghyad-deeb/transformer_from_scratch/readme.md

 # Transformer Implementation

-Building a transformer using only pytorch documentation and Vaswani et al., 2017 as reference (though edits from memory made to make it a GPT). jaxtyping was used to maintain tensor dimensions.
-All layers implemented from basic python functions (no einops).
+Building a transformer using only pytorch documentation and Vaswani et al., 2017 as reference (no tutorials were followed.
+Eddits from memory made to make it a GPT).

+jaxtyping was used to maintain tensor dimensions.
+All layers implemented from basic pytorch functions (no einops).

 ## Milestones